thib76X/exerciseCompass/README.md

   - npm i react-test-renderer  (test)                            IN.........................
   - npm i jest-dom   (test)                                      IN..............

-Whe it is done, you run:
+When it is done, you run:
  - npm audit fix
  - npm start